There are many resume tips out there that you might’ve already heard a thousand times in and outside of the workplace during your job search.

 But, it’s better to be safe than sorry.
 For any public social media profiles you have that are visible for anyone, make sure there’s nothing inappropriate.

-Anyone can write a good resume and job application.
+Anyone can how to write a resume and job application.
 The approach just needs to be tailored for the company you’re applying to and you need to be making the most out of your strengths.
 This factor is what makes every candidate different.

-Even with resumes for students, you can show you’re qualified for the role.
+Even with student resume, you can show you’re qualified for the role.

 Can My Resume Be 2 Pages?